 Lowe KF, Hamilton BA.
 Dairy pastures in the Australian tropics and subtropics.
 In: Murtagh GT, Jones RM, editors.
 Proceedings of the 3rd Australian conference on tropical pastures, Rockhampton, 1986, p.
 68-79.

 This section includes the text of the Supplementary Materials, which can include figures, tables, material and methods part.
-Supplementary material can be provided in the same manuscript file at the end of manuscript after tables and figures.
+Supplementary material can be provided in the same manuscript file at the end of the manuscript after tables and figures.

 While online submission, the authors are requested to provide 3 potential relevant reviewers with their complete details (designation, institute, postal address, telephone, fax and official e-mail address).
-After initial review by the journal management, the manuscript may be sent to few of the given reviewers; however, the publication largely depends upon the response of reviewers and time taken by them in reviewing the manuscript.
+After an initial review by the journal management, the manuscript may be sent to a few of the given reviewers; however, the publication largely depends upon the response of reviewers and the time taken by them in reviewing the manuscript.

 Proofs and Reprints

 Upon satisfactory revision and acceptance, the proofs will be sent to authors for correction through E-mail, if required.
 The authors are requested to return the manuscript with minor changes within a week time.
 As the journal is available online, no hard copy will be provided to the corresponding author on publication of his/her manuscript.